Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Introduction

-To address the foreground-background imbalance, several heuristic methods have been proposed in recent years.
+To address the \textit{fg-bg} imbalance, several heuristic methods have been proposed to train deep object detectors in recent years.
 These methods can be divided into two categories.
-The first category selects a subset of training examples, e.g. mini-batch biased sampling~\cite{faster_rcnn}, online hard example mining~\cite{ohem} (OHEM), IoU-balanced sampling~\cite{libra_rcnn}.
-The second category assigns different weights to the samples discriminatively, like Focal Loss~\cite{focal_loss}, gradient harmonizing mechanism~\cite{ghm} (GHM).
-According to \cite{imbalance_review}, these two categories can be named ``hard sampling'' and ``soft sampling,'' respectively.
-Thus, we will use the term ``sampling heuristics'' to refer to these solutions in the following.
+The first category re-samples a subset of training samples, \eg biased sampling~\cite{faster_rcnn}, online hard example mining~\cite{ohem} (OHEM), IoU-balanced sampling~\cite{libra_rcnn}.
+The second category re-weights training samples discriminatively, \ie assigns different weights to different training samples, like Focal Loss~\cite{focal_loss}, gradient harmonizing mechanism~\cite{ghm} (GHM), prime sample attention mechanism~\cite{pisa} (PISA).
+According to \cite{imbalance_review}, these two categories can be named ``hard sampling methods'' and ``soft sampling methods,'' respectively.
+We also use the term ``heuristic sampling methods'' to refer to them in the following.

-Unlike a common class imbalance that introduced by biased dataset~\cite{rarity}, the foreground-background imbalance should be attributed to the large searching space of object detectors, thus it equally exists in training and inference with the same distribution.
-Sampling heuristics is only used during training but not during inference, thereby resulting in a misalignment between training and inference.
-Moreover, the existing heuristic sampling methods introduce hyper-parameters that need to be carefully tuned.
-For example, in~\cite{ghm}, the authors have mentioned that the optimal strategy for GHM is hard to define.

-Can we discard sampling heuristics when training deep object detectors?
-In the past, it was believed~\cite{ghm,focal_loss} that the non-sampling object detector will suffer from extreme imbalance during training and yield very low accuracy.
-Although several objectness modules~\cite{ron,yolov3,refinedet} try to address the imbalance by reducing background examples in a cascade fashion, they incur extra computational and memory costs, and most of them still use the sampling heuristics.
-Therefore, it seems no possibility to train a non-sampling object detector to match the accuracy of sampling-based one.

-In this paper, we successfully discard sampling heuristics in training object detectors but achieve better accuracy.
-Our study reveals that without sampling heuristics, the scale and the stability of the classification loss greatly influence the final accuracy.
-This motivates us to propose a \emph{Sampling-Free} mechanism, which consists of three ingredients: (1) guided loss scaling for controlling the scale of the classification loss, (2) optimal bias initialization for ensuring the stability of the classification loss, (3) adaptive thresholding for refining predictions during inference.
-As shown in Fig.~\ref{figure1}, unlike sampling heuristics, our method treats all training examples equally, thus no hyper-parameter is introduced in our method for hard sampling or soft sampling.
+Although deep object detectors are always equipped with heuristic sampling methods, it is still very difficult to design a suitable hard/soft sampling strategy.
+Each heuristic sampling methods have a different re-sampling/re-weighting method --- as it is unknown which sample and what weighting value is better.
+For example, in GHM~\cite{ghm}, the authors hold the opinion that the optimal distribution of gradient is hard to define and requires further research.
+Moreover, heuristic sampling methods always introduce multiple hyperparameters, which requires laborious searching.